desihub/desidatamodel/doc/DESI_LSS_EDR/survey/LSScats/clustering/clustering_dat.rst

 EQ_ALL_0P0 [1]_    float64            e-correction at redshift=0.0.
 Only BGS samples
 EQ_ALL_0P1 [1]_    float64            e-correction at redshift=0.1.
 Only BGS samples
 ABSMAG_R [1]_      float64            Absolute magnitude in the r-band after k-correction.
-Only BGS samples NZ                 float64            The comoving number density of the tracer at the given redshift, in units (h/Mpc)^3, assuming complete sample
+Only BGS samples NZ                 float64  (h/Mpc)^3 The comoving number density of the tracer at the given redshift, assuming complete sample
 WEIGHT_FKP         float64            1/(1+NZ*P0), with P0 different for each tracer
 ================== ======== ========= =====================================================================================================================================